-We recently grabbed half an hour with Holly, Volunteering and Community Engagement Manager at Sheffield Hallam University, to find out about the work that her team does to encourage Hallam students to get involved in volunteering and make their mark on the city.
+We recently grabbed half an hour with Holly, Volunteering and Community Engagement Manager at Sheffield Hallam Students’ Union, to find out about the work that her team does to encourage Hallam students to get involved in volunteering and make their mark on the city.

 Tell us a little about Sheffield Hallam Students’ Union Volunteering and the work that you do – what are your aims, how many students are involved, and what organisations and charities do you support?

 The goal of Sheffield Hallam Students’ Union’s Volunteering and Community Engagement team is to provide opportunities, support and recognition for our student volunteers so that they ‘Make their Mark’ on Sheffield during their time at university.
 Opportunities through our service provide students with a platform to meet new people, the ability to develop their personal and professional skills and make an impact in the city.
 We have strong links within the city with a number of third sector organisations and schools and work in partnership with the city’s Volunteer Centre (Volunteering Action Sheffield).
 We currently have over 900 distinct active students who have volunteered over 6,000 hours since August 2017.